 The Association for Art History’s Annual Conference will relinquish familiar physical and disciplinary confines in favour of expanding into the city of Brighton.
 The area is known for its eccentric urban landscape, which includes the two-hundred-year old Royal Pavilion and idiosyncratic shopping precincts, and whose latest tourist attraction offers views of both the South Downs National Park and a 116-turbine wind farm.

 As well as hosting academic panel sessions, the conference convenors welcome proposals for sessions in alternate formats which we will be accommodated in appropriate spaces on the University of Brighton’s Grand Parade campus, or with partner organisations in the city centre, including the Royal Pavilion and Museums Brighton and Hove.

 Deadline for session proposals: 1 May 2018.
-Please submit proposals via email
+More details and session proposal form.

 2019 Annual Conference Convenors: the conference is being convened by a collective of contributors from the University of Brighton, the University of Sussex, and local partners.

 The Annual Conference showcases current research and critical debate about art history and visual culture.
 It takes place over 3 days throughout the UK, bringing together current research and critical debate about art, art history and visual culture.
 The Annual conference is an opportunity to keep up to date with emerging research, hear leading keynotes, broaden networks and exchange ideas.
 It attracts over 500 delegates, speakers and publishers each year.
 Members of the Association for Art History get reduced conference rates.